ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

    └─id : id of the 'pipe' to write to, default "default"

    type="filesystem"
-   └─folder : The output folder/directory.
-Folder is created if it does not exist.
-Existing files are overwritten, default "./export"

-   type="filesystem-simple"
    ├─folder : The output folder/directory.
 Folder is created if it does not exist.
 Existing files are overwritten, default "./export"
    ├─rotating_buf : Rotating buffer size.
-This will keep the last N number of files created in the folder., default 0 └─filename_pattern : File name pattern.
-It needs to contain {counter} format parameter, default "export-{counter}.xml"
+This will keep the last N number of files created in the folder or all if 0, default 0
+   ├─suppress_manifest : Whether to suppress writing of a manifest file (e.g. for EBU-TT-D output).
+Default False ├─message_filename_pattern : File name pattern for message documents or EBU-TT-D documents.
+It can contain {sequence_identifier} and {counter} format parameters, default "{sequence_identifier}_msg_{counter}.xml"
+   └─filename_pattern : File name pattern for EBU-TT-Live documents.
+It needs to contain {counter} format parameter, which will be populated with the sequence number.
+Default "{sequence_identifier}_{counter}.xml"

    type="websocket"
    ├─proxy : HTTP proxy in format ADDR:PORT